 Out of all the solutions for getting old junk out of your house and out of your life, the one that is likely the best option for you is using a junk removal company.

-It might sound weird to hire a professional to get rid of your junk for you, but it’s seriously the smartest option there is.
+It might sound weird to hire a professional to get rid of your junk for you, but it’s seriously the smartest option there is for figuring how to get rid of junk from your house.

 Because bulky junk tends to be so heavy, you could seriously injure yourself trying to dispose of it on your own.
 Plus, junk removal requires much less time, money, and energy on your part.